Watchatlas

 Key Collections

-• Avant-Garde — A modern collection featuring in-house automatic movements, representing Raketa's contemporary ambitions while honouring its Soviet-era design language.
+• Avant-Garde — A modern collection featuring in-house automatic movements, representing Raketa's contemporary ambitions while honoring its Soviet-era design language.
+Raketa's official Curiosity/Avant-Garde pages and product pages confirm the collection name and support the slug.
+Key references: Curiosity collection page.

 Timeline